chuhlomin/chuhlomin.com/content/blog/2023/teams.md

 I made a tool to help you with that.
 https://github.com/chuhlomin/teams

-It is a simple command line tool that reads your GitHub organization members and teams and outputs a graph in [Graphviz](../2020/graphviz.md) format.
+It is a simple command line tool that reads your GitHub organization members and teams and outputs a graph in [Graphviz](../2020/graphviz.md) format, for example:

 ![Teams graph](teams.svg)

 Unfortianately, GitHub API does not provide a way to tell if a user is a only a member of a child team, and not a member of a parent team.

 #project #go #github